infiniflow/infinity/docs/references/benchmark.md

 RAG Database Benchmark

 options:
   -h, --help            show this help message and exit --generate            Generate fulltext query set based on the dataset (default: False) --import              Import dataset into database engine (default: False) --query QUERY         Run the query set only once using given number of clients with recording the result and latency.
 This is for result validation and latency analysis (default: 0)
   --query-express QUERY_EXPRESS
                         Run the query set randomly using given number of clients without recording the result and latency.
 This is for QPS measurement. (default: 0)
   --concurrency CONCURRENCY
-Choose concurrency mechanism, one of: mp - multiprocessing(recommended), mt - multithreading. (default: mp) --engine ENGINE       Choose database engine to benchmark, one of: infinity, qdrant, elasticsearch (default: infinity) --dataset DATASET     Choose dataset to benchmark, one of: gist, sift, geonames, enwiki (default: enwiki)
+                        Choose concurrency mechanism, one of: mp - multiprocessing(recommended), mt - multithreading. (default: mp)
+  --engine ENGINE       Choose database engine to benchmark, one of: infinity, qdrant, elasticsearch, quickwit (default: infinity)
+  --dataset DATASET     Choose dataset to benchmark, one of: gist, sift, geonames, enwiki, tantivy (default: enwiki)
 ```

 Following are commands for engine `infinity` and dataset `enwiki`: